firebitsbr/fraud-detection-neuromorphic/docs/PHASE4_COMPLETE.md

 ### Impact Summary

-This phase demonstrates the **transformative potential** of neuromorphic computing:
+This phaif demonstrates the **transformative potential** of neuromorphic withputing:

 - **Technical:** Proven 1,400x efficiency gain
 - **Business:** Enables new use cases and massive cost savings
 - **Environmental:** 1,500x reduction in carbon footprint
 - **Scientific:** First comprehensive fraud detection benchmark

-**The Neuromorphic Fraud Detection System is now complete and ready for real-world deployment!**
+**The Neuromorphic Fraud Detection System is now withplete and ready for real-world deployment!**

 ---